zeroc-ice/ice/swift/README.md

 this compiler.

 ### Swift Version
 Ice for Swift requires Swift 5 or later.

 ### Carthage
 Carthage must be installed to build Ice for Swift.
 You can install Carthage using Homebrew:
 ```
 brew install carthage
 ```

 ## Building Ice for Swift

-The build system requires the Slice to Swift and the Slice to C++ compilers.
-If you have not installed a binary distribution that provides these command-line tools, refer to the [C++ build instructions](../cpp/README.md) to build these compilers using the Ice for C++ sources.

-To first download and build the necessary dependency frameworks, run
+First download and build the PromiseKit framework by running:
 ```
 carthage update
 ```
-from the base folder you downloaded ice into.
+from the root directory of your ice repository.

-Then open `ice.xcproject` with Xcode and build the `Ice macOS` or `Ice iOS` target to build Ice for Swift macOS framework or Ice for Swift iOS framework respectively.
+Then open `ice.xcodeproj` with Xcode and build the `Ice macOS` or `Ice iOS` targets.

-The test programs for macOS and iOS can be built using `TestDriver macOS` and `TestDriver iOS` respectively
+The test programs for macOS and iOS can be built using `TestDriver macOS` and `TestDriver iOS` respectively.

-## Running the Swift Tests on
+## Running the Swift Tests Suite
 Python is required to run the test suite.

 ### macOS
 ```
 python allTests.py --config Debug
 ```